-Some of the volatility in reserve balances during these downward trajectories is due to changes in Treasury balances at the Fed or to the use of overnight reserve repurchase (ON RRP) agreements.
+Some of the volatility in reserve balances during these downward trajectories is due changes in Treasury balances at the Fed or to the use of overnight reserve repurchase (ON RRP) agreements.
 When the Fed conducts an ON RRP, it sells a security to a counterparty and simultaneously agrees to buy the security back the next day.
-As explained in "Overnight Reverse Repurchase Agreement Facility" on the Fed's website, "There is a reduction in reserve balances on the liability side of the Federal Reserve's balance sheet and a corresponding increase in reverse repo obligations while the trade is outstanding."
+As explained on the Fed's web site "there is a reduction in reserve balances on the liability side of the Federal Reserve's balance sheet and a corresponding increase in reverse repo obligations while the trade is outstanding."
 When the trade is over, reserve balances return to where they were.
-This decline and the reversal are quite noticeable on the right-hand side of the chart after QE3, when ON RRPs were used frequently.
+This decline and the reversal is quite noticeable in the right hand side of the chart after QE3 when ON RRP were used frequently.
 There is no functional difference between reserve balances and ON RRP as a means of financing securities held or purchased.
-The Fed used ON RRP because they can be sold to government-sponsored enterprises and mutual funds.
+The Fed has used ON RRP because they can be sold to the government sponsored enterprises and mutual funds.
 Some argue that this gives the Fed a wider reach into the financial markets for better interest rate control.
-Others argue that this expansion is not appropriate for the Fed and has been used sparingly.
+Others argue that this expansion in not appropriate for the Fed, and it has been used sparingly.

 To be sure, the recent short-run ups and downs in reserve balances from month to month are not a reflection of the stance of monetary policy.
 The fact that the supply of reserves is so much greater than demand is what is important.
 And that will continue for at least a while.
 Demand is now probably a bit greater than the amount of reserve balances supplied before the explosion, but nowhere near the more than \$2 trillion now supplied.
 Without changes in the amount of securities held, reserve balances will decline very slowly as currency demand increases, as illustrated by the downward trend since the end of QE3.
-If the size of the securities held declines, reserve balances will decline more quickly.
+If the size of the securities held declines, then reserve balances will decline more quickly.

 But as long as reserve balances are this high, there is no choice other than to use interest on excess reserves (IOER) to move the short-term interest rate up or down.
-Without IOER, the federal funds rate would drop to zero.
-One can understand this by looking at what happened in 2008, when the supply of reserves started growing rapidly.
-Figure 1.2.2 (from Taylor 2009a) shows how the federal funds rate moved in the last part of 2008 as the supply of reserve balances exploded well above the demand.
+Without IOER the federal funds rate would drop to zero.
+One can understand this by looking at what happened in 2008 when the supply of reserves started growing rapidly.
+Figure 3 (drawn from Taylor 2009a) shows how the federal funds rate moved in the last part of 2008 as the supply of reserve balances exploded well above the demand.